patinoale/WhaleScope/README.md

 ### Share Your Adventure

-People who love whales need a place to obtain info about amazing places to go
+People who love whales need a place to obtain info about amazing places to go whale watching and share their amazing adventures when they get back.

 # Getting Started

 # App Inspiration

+As avid whale watchers, we sought to create a place for other's to

 # Design Inspiration

+We wanted to share the true mysticism and beauty of these majestic creatures.

 # Technologies Used